 Unless your last name ends in the word “Kardashian” you’re probably not a big fan of making a public scandal out of your private life.
-Like it or not, though, your divorce records will be public.
-Because of that, it’s worth investing some time and energy into making sure that those public divorce records aren’t scandalous.
+Like it or not, though, your divorce records will be public information.
+If you don’t want your dirty laundry (or financial information!) to become public, it’s worth investing some time and energy into making sure that you’re not “oversharing” in your public divorce records.

 Why Your Public Divorce Records Matter

 In our uber-connected digital age, keeping your private life private matters more than ever.